DataStax-Examples/astra-netflix/README.md

 * Build a Netflix clone using GraphQL

 ## How this works
-Opening and running the app will populate the database you specify in your `.env` file with the required data, allowing you to explore the telco app.
+Opening and running the app will populate the database you specify in your `.env` file with the required data, allowing you to explore the astra-netflix app.
 You can view a demo of the running app [here](https://sag-astra-netflix.netlify.app).

 Follow along with Ania's [walkthrough video](https://www.youtube.com/watch?v=g8COh40v2jU).